 Let the Kids Play Grants

-As mentioned in the June 2018 League Updates article, we will be posting information at the end of July with information on how eligible teams can apply for an equipment grant, as well as a full report on funds raised during the campaign.
+As mentioned in the June 2018 League Updates article, we will be posting information at the start of the season with information on how eligible teams can apply for an equipment grant, as well as a full report on funds raised during the campaign.

 The Let the Kids Play fundraising initiative is aimed to assist new college or high school teams with startup costs.
 Grants through this program will provide hoops to selected new teams.